 Farin represented KFS, a vulnerable detained Claimant whose nationality (Eritrea) was disputed in a judicial review challenging the refusal of a fresh claim.
 Farin’s grounds for judicial review also challenged the Secretary of State’s failure to provide accommodation and support under section 4 of the Immigration and Asylum Act 1999.
 The grounds included a claim for damages for unlawful detention.
 The claim was settled by consent following the release of the Claimant to appropriate accommodation and with the Secretary of State agreeing to reconsider the claim.

 Dube (ss.117A-117D) UKUT 00090 (IAC)

 Farin successfully represented the appellant in the First-tier Tribunal and argued that the statutory considerations whilst mandatory, did not displace the need to consider previous caselaw on Article 8.
-This principle was confirmed by the Upper Tribunal in the first reported s.117B case which provided guidance to the Tribunal on the application of s.117B and s.117C considerations.
+This principle was confirmed by the Upper Tribunal in the first reported section 117B case which provided guidance to the Tribunal on the application of section 117B and section 117C considerations.

 Judge of the First-tier Tribunal (Fee Paid), Social Entitlement Chamber